manueldinisjunior/Space-Tourism-Web-App/README.md

 ### Useful resources

-- [Stackoverflow](https://stackoverflow.com/) - This helped me for many issues I have faced during the development of the project.
+- [Stackoverflow](https://stackoverflow.com/) - This helped me with many issues I have faced during the development of the project.
-- [W3Schools](https://www.w3schools.com/) - Same as **Stackoverflow** , this helped me to understand some fundamental things about CSS and JS.
+- [W3Schools](https://www.w3schools.com/) - Same as **Stackoverflow**, this helped me to understand some fundamental things about CSS and JS.

 ## Author